 How to capture the attention of a start-up?

 First, you need to have a resume and a cover letter.
 Show in your CV that you are the right candidate for the start-up.
-Write a cover letter that shows your willingness to join the new company.
-Feel free to use online resume generators to create your resume for whichever role you want to play in the company.
+Write a cover letter that shows your eagerness to join the new company.
+An outstanding resume is crucial for making an impactful first impression with the recruiters.
+Don’t use a downloaded resume template.
+Consider a professional for creating a resume to land you the perfect role in the company of your dreams.

 In addition, it is also necessary to have an excellent online footprint because companies, as well as start-ups, often verify your identity on the internet.
 If they type in your name and find negative information about you, you will lose your chances of getting hired.
 Don’t hesitate to delete your nasty comments on forums, embarrassing images on social media, etc.